Executing Commands

 };

-We can then run the task, passing it to the SshClient and passing an optional timeout.
+We can then run the task passing it to the SshClient, passing an optional timeout if we want.

 ssh.runTask(task, 60000L);

-The above will run the task until it is completed.
+The above will run the task until it completes.
 You can also post it and not wait for completion using:

 ssh.addTask(task);